coop-tim/maui-sample/README.md

 ⚠️ These steps are necessary at time of writing to ensure you can build the project for both Android and iOS.

+If you have already tried to get this working and failed, clear all your nuget caches first, and close Visual Studio.

 ## Long paths

 Problems with the Xamarin.Firebase.iOS.Core package mean that installation can fail on Windows due to long paths See https://github.com/dotnet/maui/issues/17828.
 To combat this, you need to enable long paths in the registry and move your local nuget cache: